atet/nas/README.md

 [![.img/step06a.png](.img/step06a.png)](#nolink)

 * Nextcloud will now attempt to authenticate with your Pi by web browser
-* Your web browser should pop up with the login page you your Nextcloud server
+* Your web browser should pop up with the login page for your Nextcloud server
-* Input the administrative username and password you setup earlier and login
+* Input the administrative username and password you chose in step 4 and login
+* Choose to "Grant access"

 [![.img/step06b.png](.img/step06b.png)](#nolink)